-- 52. Credits are a way of acknowledging that the lot, home or business may already be connected to, or lawfully entitled to use, one or more Council services, or a development contribution has been paid previously.
-Credits can reduce or even eliminate the need for a development contribution.
-Credits cannot be refunded and can only be used for development on the same site and for the same service for which they were created. - 53.
-Credits will be given for properties when: - A development contribution for a lot has already been paid (at least in part).
-For example, most new subdivision lots will already have development contributions levied and paid for at least one HUE; or - The lot existed before June 2006 and was within an urban zoning at that time under the District Plan (i.e. urban residential or urban industrial, commercial, or retail zoning).
+- 53. Credits will be given for properties when: - A development contribution for a lot has already been paid (at least in part).
+For example, most new subdivision lots will already have development contributions levied and paid for at least one HUE; or - The lot existed before June 2006 and was within an urban zoning at that time under the District Plan (i.e., urban residential or urban industrial, commercial, or business zoning).
 This excludes rural or rural residential properties; or - The property was otherwise lawfully connected to a service as at June 2006; or - A rural or rural residential lot existed before June 2006 (transport infrastructure and reserves only). - 54.
-Credits given will be determined in accordance with Table 7.
+For the avoidance of doubt, no credits will be given for an allotment that is undevelopable, or for an allotment where, following an amalgamation, boundary adjustment, or subdivision consent, a previously undevelopable allotment is then of a size that it can be developed.
+Credits given will otherwise be determined in accordance with Table 7.